missionpinball/mpf-docs/index.rst

 Mission Pinball Framework 0.30.0 documentation
 ==============================================

 Welcome!
-This is the documentation for the Mission Pinball Framework (MPF) v0.30.0
+This is the documentation for the Mission Pinball Framework (MPF) v0.30.0, last updated |today|.

+.. note:: This is the new documentation site for MPF documentation, starting with MPF v0.30.
+Everything you see here has been updated and applies to MPF 0.30.
+However, we have 342 separate documents to update with 206,937 total words, so this process may take awhile. :)

 :doc:`What's new in MPF 0.30? </whatsnew/0.30>`
 -----------------------------------------------
-Or all `"What's New" </whatsnew/index>` documents
+Or all `"What's New" </whatsnew/index>`_ documents

 :doc:`Tutorial </tutorial/index>`
 ---------------------------------